I’m awake too early. Still in bed with eyes wide open, staring at the ceiling, too excited to go back to sleep. Today, we’re going apple picking.

-What can I say about apple-picking that hasn’t already been said?
-That there’s something wonderful about standing amongst rows of trees, many of them heavy with fruit, the yeasty smell of fallen, fermenting apples in the air?
+What can I say about apple picking that hasn’t already been said?
+That there’s something wonderful about standing amongst rows of trees, many of them heavy with fruit, the yeasty smell of fallen, fermenting fruit in the air?

 That trekking out with your friends or family to an orchard, a basket slung over your arm, feels like a celebration, just like carving a turkey or chopping down a Christmas tree?